wilscot/GerarTarefas1.0/DATABASE_DICTIONARY.md

     td.TASKID,
     td.TITLE AS TaskTitle,
     td.CREATEDDATE AS TaskCreatedDate,
+    td.ACTUALENDTIME,
+    CASE
+        WHEN td.ACTUALENDTIME IS NOT NULL AND td.ACTUALENDTIME > 0
+        THEN td.ACTUALENDTIME
+        ELSE td.CREATEDDATE
+    END AS DataFinalCalculada,
     TRY_CONVERT(decimal(10,2), REPLACE(tf.UDF_CHAR1, ',', '.'))
 AS TempoEstimado,
     TRY_CONVERT(decimal(10,2), REPLACE(tf.UDF_CHAR2, ',', '.'))
 AS TempoGasto,
     plv.VALUE AS Complexidade,